Learn why it makes sense to say goodbye to fluorescent, halogen and other technologies.

 5 | Instant on

 Most fluorescent and HID lamps do not provide full brightness the moment they’re switched on, with many requiring three minutes or more to reach maximum light output.
-LEDs come on at 100-percent brightness almost instantly however, and with no restrike delay.
-For retailers, this can be advantageous following a power outage or anytime employees open the store during early morning hours when it is still dark outside.
+LEDs come on at 100-percent brightness almost instantly however, and with no re-strike delay.
+This can be advantageous following a power outage or anytime employees open a building during early morning hours when it is still dark outside.

 6 | Rapid cycling